KuzmiCz85/KuzmiCz85/README.md

 - 👋 Hi, I’m KuzmiCz
 - 👀 I’m beggining web developer
-- 🌱 I’m currently learning PHP, MySQL
+- 🌱 I’m currently focusing on improvement of my front-end skills (HTML5/CSS3, SASS, JS, automation).
+Also have knowledge about Git, PHP & MySQL.
 - 💞️ I’m open to work
 - 📫 You can reach me via my profile on <a href="https://www.linkedin.com/in/kuzmicz85/">LinkedIn</a>